jalishah/airborne/README.md

                 * __scripts__: bashrc (sourced from upper-level bashrc)
             * __components__: programs connected through __common__ above

-The key motivation behind this structure is to support code-reuse while keeping conceptually different parts of the software system in different repositories (plug-in concept).
+The key motivation behind this structure is to support code-reuse and repository-tracked configuration file sharing on different levels on the software architecture.
-Thus, our system has the following benefits:

-* a standard structure, comparable with the Linux filesystem having fixed file locations at 3 hierarchy levels (1-3) in the filesystem.
-Repeating directories are for example: config, messages, scripts.
-* code reuse between distinct projects like ARCADE and OSPECOR (__"level 1"__ common) keeps systems maintainable through submodules
-* support for automatic export of environment variables through multiple bashrc files
+It is inspired by the Unix filesystem structure, which has fixed file locations for system, user and local binaries, includes files and libraries.
+Currently, we use 3 hierarchy levels (1-3) with one ever-repeating directory: "common".
+Within common, "scripts" is present on all three levels. "messages" and "config" can be found on level 2 and 3.
+Another Unix concept - mounting filesystems - is used in our architecture using github subrepositories.
+The latter is used for code reuse on all three levels:

+* __level 1__: MOBICOM inter-project code reuse
-* defining different software architectures (__"level 2"__ common) for multiple deployment targets (UAV, PC, ...)
+* __level 2__: common communication standards and configurations for multiple deployment targets (UAV, PC, ...)
-* sharing code and message formats between multiple processes (components) on a single machine (__"level 3"__ common)
+* __level 3__: common communication standards and configurations for multiple processes (components) on a single machine

 ## Getting started